Diagnosis of Overflow Incontinence continued...

 Urinalysis and urine culture.
 Lab technicians check your urine for infection, other abnormalities, or evidence of kidney stones.

 .
 An imaging test is performed to visualize inner organs such as the bladder, kidneys, and ureters.
+This can also be used to measure how much urine remains in your bladder after you empty your bladder.

 If the diagnosis is still not clear, your doctor may order urodynamic testing.
 Urodynamic testing can evaluate bladder contractions, bladder pressure, urine flow, nerve signals, and leakage.